 Working full-time doesn't make you rich.
 When you're just managing to pay the bills, you definitely can't afford to go on a Caribbean cruise or to Disney World with the kids.
-Don't even begin to feel like you're a bad parent!
+Don't worry, though.
 There are plenty of options for entertaining your family on a strict budget.

 1. Budget Movie Night

 "We grew up poor, but my dad always found ways to make things fun.
 He'd take us to the dollar theater where they had a free afternoon or evening show for kids if the parent bought a ticket.
 For just $4, the three of us had a blast!" — John, 30